 Zucchini Cake

-• Whisk the oil, brown sugar, white sugar, eggs, vanilla, mashed banana, and yogurt in a large mixing bowl until combined.
+• In a large bowl, whisk together the oil, brown sugar, white sugar, eggs, vanilla extract, mashed banana, and yogurt until smooth.

-• Add the flour, baking soda, salt, ground cinnamon, and allspice to the wet ingredients.
-Gently stir together until the streaks of flour just disappear.
-Don't overmix it, or the cake will be dense and heavy.
+• Add the flour, baking soda, salt, cinnamon, and allspice.
+Gently stir until streaks of flour just disappear.
+Do not overmix.

-• Pour the batter into the prepared baking pan and spread it out evenly to cover the bottom of the pan.
+• Pour into the prepared pan and spread evenly.

-• Bake for 35-40 minutes, until golden brown and a toothpick inserted into the center of the cake comes out clean.
+• Bake 35–40 minutes until golden brown and a toothpick comes out clean.

-• Cool the cake on a wire cooling rack for 1-2 hours or until cooled to room temperature.
+• Cool completely on a wire rack for 1–2 hours.

 Cream Cheese Frosting

-• Beat at medium-high speed for 2 minutes, scraping down the sides of the bowl as needed until light and fluffy.
+• Beat the softened cream cheese and butter at medium-high speed for 2 minutes until light and fluffy, scraping down the bowl as needed.

-• Add half of the powdered sugar.
-Beat in on low speed until combined.
-Scrape down the sides of the bowl.
-Add the rest of the powdered sugar and repeat.
+• Add half the powdered sugar on low speed until combined.
+Scrape down the bowl.
+Add remaining powdered sugar and repeat.

-• Beat the frosting at medium-high or high speed for 1-2 minutes, or until it is whipped, light, and fluffy.
+• Beat at high speed 1–2 minutes until whipped and fluffy.

 Notes